PaulKinlan/paul.kinlan.me/content/2016-01-08-service-discovery-on-the-web.markdown

 There are many different ways that you can communicate between sites, apps and services:

 * Requests be it One way, Bi-Directional
-* Channels and Sockets for more peristent conversations
+* Channels and Sockets for more persistent conversations

-The method of communication is relatively mundane, but there is a common issue shared amoungst these tools: Discovery of services.
+The method of communication is relatively mundane, but there is a common issue shared amongst these tools: Discovery of services.

 Inter-application communication on the web sucks.
 We have the tools for pushing bits about the
 place: HTTP, postMessage and even Web RTC for example.
 The problem with all of these is the